danielmiller18/readme-generator/example/README.md

 test

 # License
-GNU AGPLv3
+GNU GPLv3
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.

 # Contributing
 test

 # Tests
-undefined
+test

 # Contact Information
-* GitHub Username: test
+* GitHub Username: test@test.com
-* Contact Email: test@gmail.com
+* Contact Email: test@test.com